Insider Guide to Athens 2023

 Shop in Athens

-Athens is a shopping paradise for those who love to explore new boutiques, vintage shops, and designer labels.
-The city’s historic center is home to a wide variety of shops, from trendy fashion boutiques to traditional Greek souvenir shops.
-For a more luxurious shopping experience, head to the upscale neighborhoods of Kolonaki and Glyfada, where you’ll find designer labels, high-end jewelry stores, and high-end fashion boutiques.
-For a more bohemian shopping experience, check out the neighborhoods of Monastiraki, Psirri, and Exarchia, where you’ll find vintage shops, independent designers, and unique boutiques.
+Athens is a shopper’s paradise, with plenty of opportunities to explore new boutiques, vintage shops, and designer labels.
+The city’s historic center features a wide variety of shops, including trendy fashion boutiques and traditional Greek souvenir shops.
+For those seeking a more luxurious shopping experience, Kolonaki and Glyfada offer designer labels, high-end jewelry stores, and high-end fashion boutiques.
+Meanwhile, for those interested in a more eclectic shopping experience, Monastiraki, Psirri, and Exarchia are home to vintage shops, independent designers, and unique boutiques.

 Monastiraki Fleat Market